invictus717/MetaTransformer/Tabular/README.md

 ### 2. Prepare Data

 The experiments are conducted on the [Adult Census](https://archive.ics.uci.edu/ml/datasets/adult) and  [Bank Marketing](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) datasets for tabular data binary classification.
-You can simply running the commands below to prepare the data
+To prepare the data, you can easily run the following commands.
+The process will download the required data, organize it into the appropriate folders, and then execute the data preparation scripts to generate processed data in the "**processed_data**" folder.

 ```bash
 bash get_data.sh